 In brief, there are two types of Pu-erh: Sheng Pu-erh (Raw Pu-erh) and Shou Pu-erh (Ripe Pu-erh).
 Shu and Sheng Pu-erh are usually made of Camellia sinensis var. assamica.
 After the fermentation and roasting process, farmers age pu-erh tea for many years.
 Consequently, this results in its bold, mellow flavor, as well as its iconic dark color.

 Pu-erh Tea For Digestion

 Naturally, when anything is fermented, there is a variety of micro-organisms that are born to aid our bodies.
 Hence, pu-erh is no exception.
-The micro-organisms that live in our fermented friend Pu-erh help increase the healthy bacteria in our stomachs and intestines.
+The micro-organisms that live in our post-fermented friend Pu-erh help increase the healthy bacteria in our stomachs and intestines.
 In turn, benefiting our digestion.